 Introduction - Chickasaw IndiansThese Native Americans are a relatively small Indian tribe who settled in the Southeast U.S. after migrating from the west.
 This area included river banks and waterways throughout the states of Alabama, Mississippi, Tennessee, Missouri and Kentucky.
 The facts below will give you information and insight into who the Chickasaw are, what they are known for, where they lived, and how their daily lives were structured.
 This information is written for both kids and adults.

 Click here for a great selection of Chickasaw Indian books on AMAZON.

 General Chickasaw Indian Facts

-The tribe was known to use very specific and extreme forms of punishment such as execution, public whipping, beatings, hair cropping for women who participated in adultery, and even the use of dried snake teeth raked
+- The tribe was known to use very specific and extreme forms of punishment such as execution, public whipping, beatings, hair cropping for women who participated in adultery, and even the use of dried snake teeth raked against the skin.

 Facts about Chickasaw Tribe Houses